 The water she decided to travel on was a vocation of welcoming and caring for those in desperate need.
 She began to look for a house of hospitality and found it at 9 villa de Saxe in Paris.

-Metropolitan Eulogy remained deeply committed to Mother Maria’s activities.
-When she had to sign the lease and had found no other donors, he paid the required 5000 francs.
+Metropolitan Evlogy remained deeply committed to Mother Maria’s activities.
+In 1932, when she had to sign the lease and had found no other donors, he paid the required 5000 francs.
 On another occasion, riding in the Paris Metro with the bishop, she voiced her discouragement about problems she was then facing.
 At that exact moment the Metro exited a tunnel and was bathed in the light of day.
-“You see,” said Metropolitan Eulogy, “it is the answer to your question.”
+“You see,” said Metropolitan Evlogy, “it is the answer to your question.”

 The house was completely unfurnished.
 The first night she wrapped herself in blankets and slept on the floor beneath the icon of the Protection of the Mother of God.
 Donated furniture began arriving, and also guests, mainly young Russian women without jobs.
 To make room for others, Mother Maria gave up her own room and instead slept on a narrow iron bedstead in the basement by the boiler.
 A room upstairs became a chapel, its icon screen painted by Mother Maria, while the dining room doubled as a hall for lectures and dialogues.